-Factbox: 'I knew that I had to report this' - Quotes from Trump impeachment hearing
+'Do not worry.
+I will be fine telling the truth': Quotes from Trump impeachment hearing

 “The media, of course, are free to act as Democrat puppets, and they’re free to lurch from the Russia hoax to the Ukraine hoax at the direction of their puppet masters.”

 “You can plead the Fifth.
-But you’re here to answer questions and you’re here under subpoena,” Nunes told Vindman, when he declined to identify an intelligence officer with whom he spoke about Trump’s July 25 phone call with the president of Ukraine.
+But you’re here to answer questions and you’re here under subpoena,” Nunes told Vindman when he declined to identify an intelligence officer with whom he spoke about Trump’s July 25 phone call with the Ukraine president.

 The call, now the focus of the impeachment inquiry, was first reported by an anonymous whistleblower whom Republicans want to identify.
 Schiff stopped the exchange, saying the hearing would not be used to “out” the whistleblower.